hydrabus/hydrafw_hydranfc_shield_v2/README.md

   * NFC-V / ISO15693 up to 53 kb/s
   * NFC-A / ISO14443A and NFC-F / FeliCa™ card emulation
   * Active and passive peer to peer initiator and target modes, up to 424 kbit/s
-  * Low level modes (Special stream and Transparent modes) to implement MIFARE Classic® compliant or other custom protocols
+  * Low level mode to implement MIFARE Classic® compliant or other custom protocols
 * Key features
   * 1.6W output power at 5V with Differential Antenna and Variable capacitors for NFC Automatic antenna tuning (AAT)
     * Reader/writer mode range is more than 12cm for NFC-A (ISO14443A) Tags(Credit Card format)